saifkheraj/d_s/GenAI/Transformers/Encoder/README.md

 ✅ Final embeddings are passed into the Transformer Encoder for further processing.

 📌 These embeddings are the foundation of BERT’s ability to understand text deeply.

+### Detailed BERT Part 2

+1️⃣ How Input is Processed in BERT?

+Before we look at the output, let's quickly recap how input is prepared:

+✅ WordPiece Tokenization: Splits words into smaller subwords (e.g., "playing" → ["play", "##ing"]).

+✅ Embeddings: Three embeddings are added together to form a final embedding:

+Token Embeddings (word representation)

+Segment Embeddings (distinguish between two sentences)

+Positional Embeddings (capture word position)

+📌 Example of Input Processing:

+[CLS] My dog is cute [SEP] He likes play ##ing [SEP]

+[CLS]: Classification token (used for sentence classification tasks)

+[SEP]: Separator token (used to distinguish different sentences in Next Sentence Prediction)

+2️⃣ Understanding BERT's Output (Context Vectors)

+After processing through multi-head attention layers, BERT outputs contextual word vectors.
+These vectors represent the meaning of each word in the given context.
+Instead of word vectors, we call these "context vectors" because they incorporate surrounding words’ meaning.

+📌 Example (BERT-base, 768-dimensional embeddings)

+For the sentence "My dog is cute", BERT outputs:

+"My"      → [0.12, 0.45, ..., 0.78] (768 values)

+"dog"     → [0.23, 0.56, ..., 0.89]

+"is"      → [0.34, 0.67, ..., 0.91]

+"cute"    → [0.41, 0.78, ..., 0.94]

+Each word now has a meaning that depends on the sentence (e.g., "bank" in "river bank" vs. "money bank").

+🔹 Special Context Vector: [CLS] Token

+The [CLS] token's vector represents the meaning of the entire sentence.

+This is used in classification tasks (e.g., Sentiment Analysis, Next Sentence Prediction).

+3️⃣ Predicting Masked Words (Masked Language Modeling - MLM)

+BERT is trained using Masked Language Modeling (MLM), where it predicts missing words in a sentence.

+📌 Example of MLM Task:

+📝 Original Sentence: "Rome is the capital of Italy."

+📝 Training Input: "Rome is the [MASK] of Italy."

+📝 BERT’s Prediction: "capital"

+How MLM Works Internally

+1️⃣ The input goes through BERT → Generates context vectors for each token.

+2️⃣ A classification head (fully connected layer + Softmax) is applied on the masked token position.

+3️⃣ Softmax generates probabilities over 30,000 words in BERT's vocabulary.

+4️⃣ The word with the highest probability is selected as the predicted word.

+📌 Example:

+For [MASK] in "Rome is the [MASK] of Italy.", BERT predicts:

+Word	Probability

+capital	87% ✅

+city	5% ❌

+government	3% ❌

+republic	1% ❌

+BERT chooses "capital" because it has the highest probability.

+4️⃣ Next Sentence Prediction (NSP)

+In NSP tasks, BERT determines if two sentences logically follow each other.

+Uses [CLS] token’s context vector for prediction.

+📌 Example of NSP Task:

+Sentence A	Sentence B	Label

+"I love football."
+"It is a great sport."
+Next Sentence (✓)

+"I love football."
+"The sky is blue today."
+Not Next Sentence (✗)

+How NSP Works Internally

+1️⃣ The [CLS] token’s vector is used for classification.

+2️⃣ A classification head applies a softmax layer with 2 output neurons:

+"Is Next" (1)
+"Not Next" (0)

+3️⃣ The neuron with the highest probability is selected.

+📌 Example:

+For "I love football." → "It is a great sport.", BERT predicts:

+Label	Probability

+Next Sentence (✓)	92% ✅

+Not Next Sentence (✗)	8% ❌

+5️⃣ Understanding BERT's Loss Functions

+BERT is trained using two different loss functions, depending on the task:

+🔹 Cross-Entropy Loss for MLM
+Since MLM is a multi-class classification (choosing 1 word from 30,000), BERT uses Cross-Entropy Loss.

+If the masked word is "capital", the true label vector is:
+[0, 0, 1, 0, 0, ...]
+(One-hot encoding)

+If BERT predicts "capital" with 87% confidence, the loss is small.

+If it predicts "city" (5% confidence), the loss is high, leading to weight updates through backpropagation.

+🔹 Binary Cross-Entropy for NSP

+Since NSP is a binary classification task (Next / Not Next Sentence), BERT uses Binary Cross-Entropy Loss.

+6️⃣ Summary of BERT’s Output Processing

+📌 How BERT Processes Output

+1️⃣ Generates contextual word vectors → 768-dim vectors (BERT-base).

+2️⃣ For MLM (Masked Words) → Applies Softmax over 30,000 words and predicts the missing word.

+3️⃣ For NSP (Sentence Matching) → Uses the [CLS] token’s vector to classify if two sentences are related.

+4️⃣ Uses Cross-Entropy Loss for MLM and Binary Cross-Entropy for NSP to fine-tune the model.

+5️⃣ Backpropagation updates weights, improving predictions over time.

+📌 Key Takeaways

+✅ BERT’s output consists of contextual word vectors, not raw words.

+✅ MLM predicts missing words by applying a classification head + Softmax.

+✅ NSP uses the [CLS] token’s vector to classify sentence relationships.

+✅ Cross-Entropy Loss is used for MLM, Binary Cross-Entropy for NSP.

+✅ Weight updates are done through backpropagation, improving BERT’s understanding of language.

+🚀 This completes the detailed explanation of BERT’s output processing!